Breton grammar: Regular conjugation

 For other verbs, the stem itself is also the verbnoun, for example, gortoz "wait", lenn "read", kompren "understand".

 Verbs also have a past participle formed with a suffix and a present participle form comprising the verbal noun preceded by the particle o, which causes a mixed mutation.

 Most verbs are regular and stray little from the usual patterns.
 The table shows and example of the regular verb debriñ "eat" (verbal stem debr-).

-Irregular conjugation
+Irregular conjugations

 A few common verbs are irregular, including ober "do".